Pietrob5/Password-Manager/README.md

 ### Important Notes

 - **Master Password**: Each database should use a single master password for consistency.
 The master password is not stored anywhere and must be remembered by the user.
+It is unique for each user.
 - **Data Integrity**: Entering an incorrect master password when adding or modifying an entry can corrupt the database.
 - **Irreversible Actions**: Deleting entries or the entire database is irreversible.
 Ensure you have the correct master password and service details before performing these actions.

-### Security Considerations

 - **Encryption**: Passwords are encrypted using the `cryptography.fernet` module with AES encryption.
 - **Salt**: A unique salt is generated for each password entry to ensure security.
-- **Master Password**: The master password is essential for encrypting and decrypting passwords and should be kept secure.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## Contact

-For any questions or issues, please open an issue on GitHub or contact me at [your-email@example.com].

----

-Thank you for using this password manager!
-Remember to keep your master password secure and never share it with anyone.
+- **Master Password Input**: For every operation, you will be prompted to enter the master password.
+If the master password is entered incorrectly, the program will return an error and allow you to repeat the operation, except when inserting a new password (option 1).
+In this case, the master password must be entered twice for confirmation.
+- **Critical Warning**: Entering the wrong master password when inserting data can irreversibly damage the entire database.
+- **Service Input**: Service inputs are converted to lowercase for more friendly searches.
+Other fields like master password, email/account name, password, and notes are case sensitive.
+- **Password Input**: The `strip()` method is used for password inputs to remove any leading or trailing spaces or tabs.
+- **Uniqueness Constraint**: The same service with the same account cannot be inserted multiple times, even with different passwords.

+### Security Considerations

+- **Encryption**: Utilizes the `cryptography.fernet` module with AES in CBC mode and an HMAC to ensure message integrity.
+- **Key Generation**: Uses the master password and a unique salt to generate encryption keys.
+- **Data Security**: Ensures that passwords are securely encrypted and only accessible with the correct master password.